ModiaSim/ModiaPlot.jl/README.md

 [![Stable](https://img.shields.io/badge/docs-stable-blue.svg)](https://modiasim.github.io/ModiaPlot.jl/stable/)
 [![The MIT License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](https://github.com/ModiaSim/ModiaPlot.jl/blob/master/LICENSE.md)

+ModiaPlot is part of [ModiaSim](https://modiasim.github.io/docs/).

-Package ModiaPlot provides a convenient interface to produce line plots of time series data where a time series is identified by a String key.
+ModiaPlot provides a convenient interface to produce line plots of time series data where a time series is identified by a String key.
 The legends/labels of the plots are automatically constructed by the keys and the units of the time series.
 Example: